openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 clear designation of the responsibilities between the Plugin developers and Application developers.

-It's suggested that The Application developers concatenate "init-time" claims buffer and the evidence buffer returned by the Attester Plugin based on their own protocol.
+It's suggested that the Application developers concatenate "init-time" claims buffer and the evidence buffer returned by the Attester Plugin based on their own protocol.

 ## Authors